Depolarization: Rod cells of the eye

 The importance and versatility of depolarization within cells can be seen in the relationship between rod cells in the eye and their associated neurons.
 When rod cells are in the dark, they are depolarized.
 In the rod cells, this depolarization is maintained by ion channels that remain open due to the higher voltage of the rod cell in the depolarized state.
 The ion channels allow calcium and sodium to pass freely into the cell, maintaining the depolarized state.
 Rod cells in the depolarized state constantly release neurotransmitters which in turn stimulate the nerves associated with rod cells.
 This cycle is broken when rod cells are exposed to light; the absorption of light by the rod cell causes the channels that had facilitated the entry of sodium and calcium into the rod cell to close.
 When these channels close, the rod cells produce fewer neurotransmitters, which is perceived by the brain as an increase in light.
 Therefore, in the case of rod cells and their associated neurons, depolarization actually prevents a signal from reaching the brain as opposed to stimulating the transmission of the signal.

-Vascular endothelium

-Endothelium is a thin layer of simple squamous epithelial cells that line the interior of both blood and lymph vessels.
-The endothelium that lines blood vessels is known as vascular endothelium, which is subject to and must withstand the forces of blood flow and blood pressure from the cardiovascular system.
-To withstand these cardiovascular forces, endothelial cells must simultaneously have a structure capable of withstanding the forces of circulation while also maintaining a certain level of plasticity in the strength of their structure.
-This plasticity in the structural strength of the vascular endothelium is essential to overall function of the cardiovascular system.
-Endothelial cells within blood vessels can alter the strength of their structure to maintain the vascular tone of the blood vessel they line, prevent vascular rigidity, and even help to regulate blood pressure within the cardiovascular system.
-Endothelial cells accomplish these feats by using depolarization to alter their structural strength.
-When an endothelial cell undergoes depolarization, the result is a marked decrease in the rigidity and structural strength of the cell by altering the network of fibers that provide these cells with their structural support.
-Depolarization in vascular endothelium is essential not only to the structural integrity of endothelial cells, but also to the ability of the vascular endothelium to aid in the regulation of vascular tone, prevention of vascular rigidity, and the regulation of blood pressure.